barsoom/devbook/styleguide/javascript/README.md

 ## React

-The other guide is written for CoffeeScript so here's one is for JavaScript.
+The other guide is written for CoffeeScript so here's one for JavaScript.

 #### Wrap your app in `<React.StrictMode>`